ahmadshakir21/Test-app/README.md

 <h3>Food Ordering App</h3>

-this app is used for deliverying food
+This app is used for deliverying food